 The IRS offers many different options to pay back your tax liabilities.
 However, what happens when you are facing a financial hardship and do not have an ability to make a monthly payment?
 In situations where the IRS determines that a taxpayer is not collectible, they may place the account into a currently non-collectible status.
 It is a federal tax relief program that you may not be aware of.

 While in uncollectible status 53, as it is called, the IRS will not attempt to collect against the taxpayer.
 Aside from an annual reminder letter, the IRS will not send out notices or attempt to contact the taxpayer to collect the tax debt.
 The IRS may designate an account as being in uncollectible status for the short or long term.
 All tax debt cases are unique—the facts and circumstances dictate the outcome.

-Austin & Larson Tax Resolution, in Howell, MI, can help you on the road to tax debt relief in determining your eligibility and communicating with the IRS regarding all aspects of “non-collectible status”.
+Austin & Larson Tax Resolution, in Howell, MI and Saginaw, MI, can help you on the road to tax debt relief in determining your eligibility and communicating with the IRS regarding all aspects of “non-collectible status”.
 Call us now at 1-866-668-2953 for immediate tax debt settlement help that you can trust.

 How to Request Non-Collectible Status

 Currently, non-collectible status can be requested through IRS Automated Collection System (ACS), an IRS Revenue Agent, an IRS Appeals Agent, or any other IRS agent authorized to establish resolution on a taxpayer’s liability.